Uberspace/lab/source/guide_navidrome.rst

 Create config file
 ------------------
-We create the configuration-file ``~/var/lib/navidrome/navidrome.toml`` in the working directory of Navidrome and add the following line:
+Create the configuration-file ``~/var/lib/navidrome/navidrome.toml`` and add the following line:

 .. code-block:: ini

- MusicFolder = '/home/isabell/music/'
+ MusicFolder = '/home/<username>/music/'

 For a more detailed configuration we can check the configuration-options-page_.